The Wonder

 Even in the midst

-of trying times, humans can,
+of trying times, we can,

 when adequately prepared,

-manage to deliver amazing
+deliver amazing self-care

 kindness and fairness.